 Previous Discovery

 The discovery process in science often reveals surprising results.
 Dr. Staswick and his team had spent years following the clues from well-conducted experiments that revealed the biological role of jasmonic acid and the plant genes that regulate its signal-inducing capacity.
-Clues from studies by the Staswick team and other research groups implicated jasmonic acid signalling, in both abiotic (crushing or cutting) and biotic (cabbage looper) stress response.
+Clues from studies by the Staswick team and other research groups implicated jasmonic acid signaling, in both abiotic (crushing or cutting) and biotic (cabbage looper) stress response.

 Quiz